The Woman from Hell

-The Woman from Hell newly renamed as The Woman from Luna was a 1929 American silent film drama produced and distributed by Fox Film Corporation and starring Mary Astor.
-This film had a Movietone sound track of music and effects.
-This was Dean Jagger's film debut. it is considered to be Lost.
+The Woman from Hell, known in some markets as The Woman from Luna or The Woman of Damnation, is a 1929 American synchronized sound drama film produced and distributed by Fox Film Corporation and starring Mary Astor.
+Although the film had no dialogue, it featured a synchronized Movietone sound track of music and sound effects.
+This was Dean Jagger's film debut.
+It is considered to be a lost film.

 Plot

 Dee Renaud is a girl playing the "Devil" in an amusement concession at a beach resort.
-Slick Glicks, the barker, promises the yokels that if they're able to catch the "Lady From Hell," she will reward them with a kiss.
+Slick Glicks, the barker, promises the yokels that if they are able to catch the "Lady From Hell," she will reward them with a kiss.
 But when Glicks tries to go beyond kissing, Dee is rescued by Jim Coakley, son of a New England lighthouse keeper.
 She marries him out of gratitude and they move to his home on an island off the rockbound coast.
-Dee tries to convince Jim's salty old father, Pat, that she'll be a good and faithful wife.
-But she's a passionate woman with a bit of the devil in her, and she flirts with Jim's best friend Alf, who invites her to elope to Havana with him.
+Dee tries to convince Jim's salty old father, Pat, that she will be a good and faithful wife.
+But she is a passionate woman with a bit of the devil in her, and she flirts with Jim's best friend Alf, who invites her to elope to Havana with him.
 When Pat is incapacitated, however, Dee loyally remains in the lighthouse to operate the beam and avert a shipwreck.